Platelet Rich Plasma

-Platelet-Rich Plasma (PRP) uses your own platelets to act like stem cells by using growth factors to stimulate collagen and hair growth, expedite healing after microneedling or lasers like Fraxel, and improve the appearance of under-eye circles and skin texture and tone.
+Platelet-Rich Plasma (PRP) uses your own platelets to act like stem cells by using growth factors to stimulate collagen and hair growth, expediting healing after microneedling or lasers like Fraxel, and improving the appearance of under-eye circles and skin texture and tone.

 How is Platelet-Rich Plasma (PRP) obtained?